• Home

 For me, Kanazawa is a compact and livable city.
 Some people come to Kanazawa on repeated trips, but there are many attractive spots, such as those I just mentioned, even a little far from the tourist attractions, so I would like them to enjoy their visit while strolling around.

-morinoko Kazue Nakamura
+morinoko Kazue NAKAMURA

 Born in 1978 in Kanazawa City to a father who ran a metal sculpture shop, she graduated from Kinjo Junior College in 2000 with a degree in oil painting.
-While helping out in the family business, she studied Kaga Zogan under Mr. Sakai Densho at Kanazawa Craftsman University's “Kaga Zogan and Engraving Specialized School”.
+While helping out in the family business, she studied Kaga Zogan under Mr. SAKAI Densho at Kanazawa Craftsman University's “Kaga Zogan and Engraving Specialized School”.
 After working as a caregiver outside of the prefecture, she returned to Kanazawa and started her career as “morinoko,” winning a prize at the 33rd Traditional Japanese Metal Crafts Exhibition in 2004, the 68th Kanazawa City Craft Exhibition in 2012, the 74th Kanazawa City Craft Exhibition in 2018, and others.

 Recommend